naoufal51/disaster_response/README.md

 python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```
 ### Flask Web App
+You can choose to run the app with the model with or without NER (`classifier_light.pkl`).
+Go to `app/run.py` to make the necessary changes.

 To run the Flask web app, run the following command:
 ```bash
 gunicorn app.run:app